-Superintendent of the Antique Rule 2.
-The Department will use diligence, care and reasonable precautions for the safety of articles for exhibit entry, but in no case will they be responsible for any loss or breakage which might occur during the fair.
+Rule 2.
+The Superintendent(s) of the Antique Department will use diligence, care and reasonable precautions for the safety of articles for exhibit entry, but in no case will they be responsible for any loss or breakage which might occur during the fair.
 The exhibit will be locked in the display case if it fits.

 Rule 3.
-Exhibitors may enter 2 items per class as long as they have not been previously exhibited in the past 5 vears.
+Exhibitors may enter 2 items per class as long as they have not been previously exhibited in the past 5 years.